The Top 5 Ways to Pay IRS Tax Debt in Full

 1. Repay the full tax debt amount

 The fastest and most efficient way to repay the debt you owe to the IRS is to pay the complete amount you owe.
 This is not an option for many who owe the IRS, which is why the IRS provides other programs and services to make paying your debt possible.
-Speak with a tax professional to see which IRS payment agreements you may qualify for.
+Speak with a tax professional to see which IRS payment plans are right for you.

 2. Sell your assets (before the IRS takes them)